LuisGoncalves05/Minidash/docs/README.md

 ### IMPLEMENTED FEATURES

 - **Blocks & Platforms** - Game elements the player uses to move and jump.
-Colliding with a block sideways kills the player;
+Colliding with the sides or bottom of a block kills the player;
 - **Spikes** - Colliding with a spike kills the player;
-- **Boosts** - Colliding with a bost makes the player jump higher and further than normal.
+- **Boosts** - Colliding with a boost makes the player jump higher and further than normal.
 The player is forced to jump upon collision, even without jump-button action;
-- **Double jumpers** - Double jumps allow the player to jump mid-air if there is jump-button action.
+- **Double jumps** - Double jumps allow the player to jump midair if there is jump-button action.
 Otherwise, the player falls through them;
 - **Physics** - The above features require realistic physics for jumping and collision detection;
 - **Player rotation** - This required some non-trivial trigonometry and clever thinking;
 - **Menus** - Allow the user to select a level or quit the game;